 Chili-Orange Asian Noodles with Crisp Vegetables

 This year-round noodle salad is really more about the veggies than the noodles.
 Flavored with a citrusy glaze, and spiked with chili oil, it’s the perfect accompaniment to your favorite tofu or tempeh dish and can be enjoyed all year round as a room temperature noodle dish.
+Vary the veggies according to what you have on hand.
 Thanks to Boyajian for supplying the chili oil used in this recipe.

 Serves: 4 to 6